 Of course, this comes with some caveats.
 That gross profit doesn’t take into account costs like carrying and renovation.
 Carrying costs like utilities, property taxes, and insurance can run up to a thousand dollars a month, and renovation costs can easily balloon if they’re not closely monitored.
 If it takes a year to rehab and resell, you could be looking at a net profit that’s half, or less, of your gross.

-And as with all real estate, the market you’re in has a huge influence on your profitability.
-On the low end, house flippers in Raleigh, NC averaged a lukewarm profit of only $25,000, while flippers in Pittsburgh more than doubled their money, on average, with a stellar ROI of 132.6%.
+And as with all real estate investing, the market you’re in has a huge influence on your profitability.
+On the low end, house flippers in Raleigh, NC averaged a lukewarm profit of only $25,000, while house flipping investors in Pittsburgh more than doubled their money, on average, with a stellar ROI of 132.6%.

 The more houses you flip, the easier, and more profitable, it will be for you.
 Each time you flip a house, you’ll gain valuable knowledge about the local market.
 What kind of home design is most popular in your local market?
 What kinds of features and aesthetics are local buyers looking for?
 What areas are desirable, and why?
 You’ll also gain an on-the-ground perspective on home renovation.
 You’ll learn how to spot problems, how much labor and materials cost, on average, how long different aspects of a renovation take, and a lot more.
 Your first house flip is going to be a series of guesses; by the time you get to your tenth one, you’ll be able to tell at a glance how much it’ll cost, how long it’ll take, and how fast it’ll sell.

-If you’re in the house flipping game for the long run, you’ll need a reliable network of industry professionals.
+If you’re flipping houses for a living, you’ll need a reliable network of industry professionals.
 The right agents, inspectors, insurance brokers, attorneys, and contractors can make your house flips go much smoother; the wrong ones will waste your time and money.
 The longer you’re in the game, the more you’ll be able to expand your network of trustworthy professionals.

 That average gross profit of $64,900 might sound like a lot of leeway, but if your recently acquired property needs a new roof, that could cost you $20,000 right off the bat.
 There are, of course like any investment, certain risks.
 To avoid them, educating yourself about the real estate investing industry, understanding the costs, the process, and what to best renovate to get the best ROI is important so you can always stay a step ahead.